NSO Handbook

 • As a part of NSO, parents and supporters are able to learn about campus resources and how they can work with IU to help their student succeed.
 There are a ton of additional resources, including videos and our online Resource Center to explore on our website: fye.indiana.edu.

 • FYE emails a monthly parent newsletter, providing information of particular interest to families of first-year students.
-After the first year, families will receive newsletters from the Division of Student Affairs.
+The Division of Student Affairs also sends a monthly newsletter to the families of all students.
+Sign up at https://studentaffairs.indiana.edu/communities/parents-and-families.

 • The Parents Advisory Board and the IU Foundation both eagerly seek parent involvement.
 Find out more at studentaffairs.indiana.edu/about/parents-and-families and iufoundation.iu.edu.